vpaeder/telinkpp/README.md

 # Summary
-This project provides C++ classes to handle a Bluetooth LE light with Telink mesh protocol.
+This project provides C++ classes to handle a Bluetooth LE lighting with Telink mesh protocol.
 Telink chips can be found for instance in cheap connected light bulbs from Lidl (Livarno LUX brand), from Briloner Leuchten GmbH, or C by GE connected lighting.

 The command set is derived from Telink demo apps together with an analysis of the Briloner Control phone app.
 Since the app makes use of a subset of the available features and Telink's documentation on the subject is between absconse and inexistant, it is probable that some features will never be implemented.